-Sometimes the idea of cooking a meal for my family or even thinking about what to make for dinner tonight is just too.
+Sometimes the question: What should I make for dinner tonight is just too.
 Fucking.
 Much.
-Which is why I have compiled an epic amount of the laziest dinner ideas for those nights when I just cannot (and really just don’t wanna) cook dinner for my family.
+This is why I have compiled an epic amount of the laziest dinner ideas for those nights when I just cannot (and really just don’t wanna) to cook dinner for my family.

 To generate this list of dinner ideas for when you don’t want to cook (not really) I did the following:

-I polled my Instagram followers, my Facebook followers, and even some of my favorite blogger parent friends to get their favorite go-to meals to add more variety to the never-ending question of, “what to make for dinner.”
+I polled my Instagram followers, my Facebook followers, and even some of my favorite blogger parent friends to get their favorite go-to meals to add more variety to the never-ending question of, “what should I make for dinner tonight?”

 Some of the links below contain affiliate linking, which means that at no extra cost to you, I may earn a commission if you click through and make a purchase.
 You can read my full disclosure policy here.

-Why I Made This Awesome List (You Probably Don’t Care But You Might!)
+Why I Made This Awesome List of Dinner Recipes (You Probably Don’t Care But You Might!)

 I printed that list out and highlighted all the ones that I wanted to try that summer.